-This is to certify that Substitute Bill No. 1097 (LS), "AN ACT TO PROVIDE APPROPRIATIONS TO THE EXECUTIVE BRANCH, THE GUAM MASS TRANSIT AUTHORITY, GUAM MEMORIAL HOSPITAL AUTHORITY, THE GUAM VISITORS BUREAU, THE PUBLIC DEFENDER SERVICE CORPORATION, THE SUPERIOR COURT OF GUAM, THE UNIVERSITY OF GUAM, AND THE GUAM LEGISLATURE FOR FISCAL YEAR 1995, AND TO PROVIDE MISCELLANEOUS APPROPRIATIONS AND PROVISIONS AS SPECIFIED," returned to the Legislature without approval of the Governor, was reconsidered by the Legislature and after such reconsideration, the Legislature did, on the 29th day of September, 1994, agree to pass said bill notwithstanding the objection of the Governor by a vote of two-thirds or more of all the members thereof, to wit: by a vote of fifteen (15) members.
+This is to certify that Substitute Bill No. 1097 (LS), "AN ACT TO PROVIDE APPROPRIATIONS TO THE EXECUTIVE BRANCH, THE GUAM MASS TRANSIT AUTHORITY, GUAM MEMORIAL HOSPITAL AUTHORITY, THE GUAM VISITORS BUREAU, THE PUBLIC DEFENDER SERVICE CORPORATION, THE SUPERIOR COURT OF GUAM, THE UNIVERSITY OF GUAM, AND THE GUAM LEGISLATURE FOR FISCAL YEAR 1995, AND TO PROVIDE MISCELLANEOUS APPROPRIATIONS AND PROVISIONS AS SPECIFIED," was on the 9th day of September, 1994, duly and regularly passed.

-fifteen (15) members.
-JOE T. SAN AGUSTIN Attested: Speaker PILAR C. LUJAN Senator and Legislative Secretary This Act was received by the Governor this 29th day of September, o'clock \\\.M.

-Therese J. Duenay Assistant Staff Officer Governor's Office
+AND TO PROVIDE MISCELLAN NEOUS APPROPRIATIONS AND PROVISIONS AS SPECIFIED," was on and regularly passed.
+JOE T. SAN AGUSTIN Speaker Attested: Opeaker PILAR C. LUJAN Senator and Legislative Secretary This Act was received by the Governor this o'clockM.
+13th day of September, 1994, at • Therese J. Duenas Assistant Staff Officer JOSEPH F. ADA Governor of Guam Governor's Office Date: